jeffAwesome/jeffAwesome2.0/_posts/2017-06-11-the-business-owners-guide-to-setting-up-google-analytics.markdown

 Why do i need google analytics?
 ================================

-f you’re a business owner and have a website its absolutely crucial to have analytics on your website.
+If you’re a business owner and have a website its absolutely crucial to have analytics on your website.
 **Are you losing out on potential new customers because they’re leaving your site immediately after visiting?**

 Google analytics can give you buckets of crucial information including: